reik2k/kafka-definitive-guide/chapters/07-reliable-data-delivery.md

 Cost
 This is the most common reason for using a replication factor lower than 3 for noncritical data.
 The more replicas we have of our data, the higher the storage and network costs.
 Since many storage systems already replicate each block 3 times, it sometimes makes sense to reduce costs by configuring Kafka with a replication factor of 2.
 Note that this will still reduce availability compared to a replication factor of 3, but durability will be guaranteed by the storage device.

 Placement of replicas is also very important.
 Kafka will always make sure each replica for a partition is on a separate broker.
 In some cases, this is not safe enough.
 If all replicas for a partition are placed on brokers that are on the same rack, and the top-of-rack switch misbehaves, we will lose availability of the partition regardless of the replication factor.
-To protect against rack-level misfortune, we recommend placing brokers in multiple racks and using the broker.rack broker configuration parameter to configure the rack name for each broker.
+To protect against rack-level misfortune, we recommend placing brokers in multiple racks and using the `broker.rack` broker configuration parameter to configure the rack name for each broker.
 If rack names are configured, Kafka will make sure replicas for a partition are spread across multiple racks in order to guarantee even higher availability.
 When running Kafka in cloud environments, it is common to consider availability zones as separate racks.
 In Chapter 6, we provided details on how Kafka places replicas on brokers and racks.

-Unclean Leader Election
 This configuration is only available at the broker (and in practice, cluster-wide) level.
-The parameter name is unclean.leader.election.enable, and by default it is set to false.
+The parameter name is `unclean.leader.election.enable`, and by default it is set to `false`

-As explained earlier, when the leader for a partition is no longer available, one of the in-sync replicas will be chosen as the new leader.
-This leader election is “clean” in the sense that it guarantees no loss of committed data—by definition, committed data exists on all in-sync replicas.
+### Unclean Leader Election
 But what do we do when no in-sync replica exists except for the leader that just became unavailable?

 This situation can happen in one of two scenarios: